ugr-sail/sinergym/docs/source/pages/extra-configuration.rst

 ############################################

-With the `Modeling class <https://github.com/ugr-sail/sinergym/tree/main/sinergym/config/modeling.py>`__, we have the ability to set up some **context details** in our simulation.
+With the `Modeling class <https://github.com/ugr-sail/sinergym/tree/main/sinergym/config/modeling.py>`__, it is possible to set up some **context details** of the simulation.
 This allows us to expand the context of each experiment and investigate more parameters.
 To use this functionality easily, you can provide these extra parameters in the **environment constructor** as follows: